Canon 90D vs Olympus E-M10 III

 It is notable that the 90D has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 90D and the E-M10 III are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the 90D followed on from the Canon 80D.
+The 90D is a recent model that features in the current product line-up of Canon.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 90D and the Olympus E-M10 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.